On completion of the internship, students will have:

-- The project is standalone (that is, not on a critical path) and can reasonably be undertaken by an individual within approximately 180 hours of effort over an elapsed time of 12 weeks.
+- The project is standalone (that is, not on a critical path) and can reasonably be undertaken by an individual within approximately 180 hours of effort over an elapsed time of 12 weeks; and,

-- The project can be undertaken onsite within the host organisation.
+- The project can be undertaken offsite from the host organisation.

 Examples of successful projects include:

-- Feedback into student assessment processes, including contributions to 2 project reviews in the middle and at the end of the semester.
+- Feedback into student assessment processes, including contributions to 2 project reviews in the middle and at the end of the semester; and,

 - Access to the student’s work for assessment processes.